panlukz/ECManager/README.md

 ECManager is a part of e-commerce managament application.
 It contains delivery and product management modules.

-How to recreate database?
+How to re-create database?
 ---
 Open Nuget Package Manager and enter as follows:
 * Enable-Migration -Project DataAccess
 * Add-Migration init -Project DataAccess
 * Update-Database -Project DataAccess

-You can also use a sql script located in insert_data_sql folder.
+You can also use a sql script with sample data.
+It's located in insert_data_sql folder.
 Run it as a 'New query' on created local database.

 Technologies:
 * .net c#